-- Then put a comment saying you are about to test your procedure num_pub_titles. - Follow that with at least TWO tests of num pub titles, EACH including:

-- (Your description should be specific enough that someone looking just at the spooled output can tell if the test passed or not.) - Then write a SQLPlus command calling num_pub_titles.
+- Then put a comment saying you are about to test your procedure num_pub_titles. - Follow that with at least TWO tests of num pub titles, EACH including: - prompt command(s) stating that you are about to test num_pub_titles and describing what you should see if it is working properly. - (Your description should be specific enough that someone looking just at the spooled output can tell if the test passed or not.) - Then write a SQLPlus command calling num_pub_titles.